This project aims to change students' behavior and societies' mindset concerning climate change and environmental threats through educacation.

 This project aims to change behavior and mindset but had some unexpected side effects: we managed to bring change in government and society.
 Our project led to mindblowing outcomes.
 How about students planting 60 million trees in Malawi, 3D-printing coral reefs in Canada, developing solar-driven cars in India, a flashmob with famous artist in Germany, students in Indonesia developed their own ecobricks and this year... students will be even able to send their drawings and prototypes to Mars.
 Please do join the project and let's give our children the future they deserve.

-Students across the world will plant trees during 4 weeks.
-Last week 1,1M trees were planted.
-This project is ongoing. http://plant-ed.net
+Students across the world plant trees.
+In October 2019 1,1M trees were planted.
+This initiative is ongoing. www.plant-ed.net

-The project was endorsed by public figures, scientists, and organizations including Jane Goodall, Amnesty International, Microsoft, WWF, NASA and UNESCO.
+The project was endorsed by public figures, scientists, and organizations including Jane Goodall, Amnesty International, Microsoft, WWF, NASA and UNEP.

 It was covered by national media across more than 45 countries.
 Our way to change mindsets and behavior in communities.
 During the project you will be guided to approach media.
 We want you to shine in newspapers, radio and television.